ronaeed/tutorialjs/README.md

 Tutorialjs is a library to do websides tutorial using popups.

-It helps new user to get into a new application, showing step by step how to use all the components.
+Its purpose is to help new users to get into a new application, showing step by step how to use all the components.

 This library is base on [Semantic UI elements](https://semantic-ui.com/) and it uses [Semantic UI popups](https://semantic-ui.com/modules/popup.html).